thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 In a hypothesis:
 - `locations`: numpy array of 3D positions in the object's reference frame
-- `poses`: numpy array of 3x3 rotation matrices representing the object's orientation in the world
+- `poses`: numpy array of 3x3 rotation matrices representing the object's orientation in the world relative to the model

 **Proposed implementation**: